deepin-espanol/old-blog/pages/info/doc.md

 ### Thumbnails

-Thumbnails are used on archive pages like the [blog index][2].
+Thumbnails are used on archive pages like the [blog index]({{ site.url }}/blog/).
 They have a size of 150x150 pixels.
 Define them in front matter like this:

 ~~~
 image: